“Even simple serverless applications have complex architecture diagrams”, so what?

 API Gateway, Lambda and DynamoDB all give you multi-AZ out-of-the-box, so it’s no longer your responsibility.

-Just because they aren’t captured in architecture diagrams, it doesn’t mean they don’t exist.
-In fact, I have been building applications on AWS for over 10 years and I easily spent 80% of my working hours dealing with infrastructure-related tasks before serverless.
+Just because they aren’t captured in architecture diagrams doesn’t mean they don’t exist.
+In fact, I have been building applications on AWS for 15 years and I easily spent 80% of my working hours dealing with infrastructure-related tasks before serverless.

-For serverless application, these infrastructure concerns are either provided by the platform, or they have been drastically simplified.
+For serverless applications, these infrastructure concerns are either provided by the platform or they have been drastically simplified.
 For example, to package and deploy my application with the Serverless framework, all I need is one command:

 sls deploy